HSF/hsf.github.io/_gsocproposals/2019/proposal_KM3NeTbeaming.md

 ## Description

-KM3NeT will house two next-geneneration underwater neutrino experiments.
-Two detectors are being constructed at two deep sites in the Mediterrenean Sea, one of the coast of Sicily and the other south of Toulouse in Southern France,
+KM3NeT [1] will house two next-geneneration underwater neutrino experiments.
+Two detectors are being constructed at two deep sites in the Mediterrenean Sea, one of the coast of Sicily and the other south of Toulouse in Southern France.
+Nikhef [2] is involved the design and construction of the detectors and in the JPP software framework used to reconstruct signals from neutrinos.

 Neutrino's traversing the earth sometimes interact with material in the ground or atmosphere to produce a muon or electron.
 The KM3NeT